 Know that references may talk to your candidate

-Assume that anything you reveal to a reference will most probably be passed on to your candidate.
+Assume that anything you reveal to a reference will most probably get passed on to your candidate.
 You may say “My colleague thought Luke was quite arrogant, and I am wondering if that was a problem when he worked with you”.
-Do not be surprised when Luke finds out exactly what was said.
+Do not be surprised when Luke finds out precisely what was said.

 If you can’t get a reference

 Occasionally you will call a reference and find that they have moved on, and no one else in that division worked with your candidate.
-It is always worthwhile to offer your candidate a chance to provide more references, or to get alternative contact details.
+It is always worthwhile to offer your candidate a chance to provide more references or to get alternative contact details.

 Be adaptable and listen carefully to every reply.
-Reference checks provide a wealth of knowledge about a new employee and will help set up your future working relationship for success.
+Reference checks provide a wealth of knowledge about a new employee.
+They will help set up your future working relationship for success.